 You’re all set to play!

-I suggest taking it into the grass on a sunny day or laying a towel underneath for easy clean-up.
+I suggest taking your bin into the grass on a sunny day or laying a towel underneath for easy clean-up.
 Use the top of the container to cover and save for another day!
-The boys enjoyed burying the animals and then finding the specific animal that I would name.
-Or when they found one, they’d name it!
-They also gain fine motor skills for scooping and pouring the rice.
+We like to bury the animals and have the boys find the specific animal that I name.
+Or when they find one, they name it!

 Look n’ See Sensory Bottle

 The look n’ see sensory bottle is great for car rides, taking to the beach or just to have on hand!
-Your kids will love to help make this with you since it’s simple and basically mess-free.
+Your kids will love helping you make this since it’s simple and basically mess-free.
 The things you’ll need for your sensory bottle are:

 1. Empty Voss water bottle

 5. Plastic sea life animals (small enough to fit inside)